deniskyashif/blog/content/posts/csharp-channels-part-3.md

     }
 ```

-We've created a second channel for errors and changed the signature of the stage so it returns both the output and the error channels.
+We've created a second channel for errors and changed the signature of the method so it returns both the output and the error channels.
 Empty files are not passed to the next stage, we've provided a mechanism to report them using the error channel and after we get an invalid input, our pipeline continues processing the next ones.

 ```cs
 ...